THe Welcome Letter

 MIC is “Music Industry Connected” because we connect the puzzle pieces of what a music career actually looks like,

 revealing the industry & human secrets you didn’t know that you didn’t know.

 Founder Emily Plazek here.
-Welcome to the Covid-World Update to The Mountain, focusing on helping musicians polish up their Foundation (Steps 1, 2, 3) so they can pounce on live music when it returns (in Step 4 & 5).
-I wrote this letter for those of you that want a little more than our "less is more" style - so let me answer the questions I'm guessing you're asking:
+I wrote this letter for those of you that want a little more than our "less is more" style - so let me answer some of the extra questions I'm guessing you're asking:

 Let's ask the real first question: What is MIC trying to sell you?